Oil Reserves, Their Categories, and the World's Largest

 To increase their negotiating power, some of the oil exporters have banded together to manage world supply and influence prices.
 Although this is an illegal monopoly in most countries, it is perfectly legal in international law.
 The exporters have done so to keep the price of oil fairly high.
 Since oil is a non-renewable resource, these exporters have nothing left to sell when it's gone.
 For this reason, they want to get the highest profit possible while it lasts.
 They can only do this if they collude rather than compete.

 The Organization of Petroleum Exporting Countries formed in 1960.
-The 12 OPEC members hold 80 percent of the world's proven reserves.
+The 12 OPEC members hold 80% of the world's proven reserves.
 The biggest importers are the United States, the European Union, and China.

-The U.S. Energy Information Administration reported 35.2 billion barrels of reserves.
+The U.S. Energy Information Administration reported 39.2 billion barrels of reserves.
 The largest reserves are in Texas, North Dakota, the Gulf of Mexico Federal Offshore, Alaska, and California.
 After years of stagnation, U.S. reserves are now growing again thanks to higher oil prices that make new technologies cost-effective.
 Horizontal drilling and hydraulic fracturing can extract oil from shale and other "tight" formations or those with very low permeability.
-Texas and North Dakota accounted for 90 percent of the total growth.
+Texas and North Dakota accounted for 90% of the total growth.

 Also, the United States maintains the world's largest strategic petroleum reserve.
 It holds 727 million barrels.
 It's used to keep the economy running smoothly when there's a crisis or shortage.
 Since it is not open for production, it's not included as part of the U.S. proven reserves.

 The United States has 3 trillion barrels trapped in the Green River shale oil formation in Colorado.
-It costs $40-$80 a barrel to recover it, making it barely worth it even when oil is $100 a barrel.
+It costs between $40 a barrel and $80 a barrel to recover it, making it barely worth it even when oil is $100 a barrel.
 Extraction could also deplete the water table and damage the environment.
 But, if technology continues to improve and prices rise, it would be feasible to produce 100,000 barrels a day for 30 years.